mmbman/Katagiri/1986-10-19-Shobogenzo-Kokyo-Talk-2.md

 So *total manifestation* is all things you can see through your eyes, ears... the form of trees you can see.
 But what are manifested beings you can see through your six senses?
 Dōgen Zenji [says], they are originally liberated.
 So liberated beings manifest themselves as a form.
 Do you understand?

 That’s why if your life is reflected in the ancient mirror, you become transparent.
 It means you’re working; your life is really working with all sentient beings.
 If you always hold your frame, you never create a circle; you are nothing but a piece of wood.

-A piece of wood is just a piece of wood, separate from all other beings.
-So even a piece of wood is not a separate being, but it is really piece of wood connected or interpenetrated with all sentient beings.
+So the piece of wood is just a piece of wood, separate from all other beings.

+Even a piece of wood is not a separate being, but it is really a piece of wood connected or interpenetrated with all sentient beings.
 That’s why if you turn that piece of wood, it creates a circle.

 So very naturally if your body, [your] five *skandhas* are reflected in the mirror, you are transparent immediately, my look becomes penetrated into your heart.
 You can experience this.

 For instance, when I was fourteen, my mother died.
 At that time I cried and cried.
-While I was crying, my mother is always in front of me.
-I never got the one, because always mother is far from [me].
-The more I tried to get, to be one with my mother – my mother died already, so the more I realized that mother was going away from me.
+While I was crying, my mother was always in front of me.
+I never got the [oneness], because [I always thought] mother is far from [me].
+The more I tried to get [oneness] with my mother – my mother died already, so the more I realized that my mother was going away from me.
 So that’s why it made me sad, really sad.
-So everyday, cry and cry.
-Finally, all of a sudden, my mother comes into my heart.
-And then I could stop crying at night all of a sudden.
+So everyday, cry and cry...
+Finally, all of a sudden, my mother came into my heart.
+And then I could stop crying at night, all of a sudden.
 I don’t know why, but at that time I felt my mother came to my heart.
-Naturally, very smoothly.

-So that’s why mother is reflected in the same mirror.
-I see my reflection.
-So my mother [and] my face become one.
+Naturally, very smoothly. [...]
+My mother is reflected in the same mirror [where] I see my reflection, so my mother [and] my face become one.

-Well, I think if you look at your friends, if you look at your parents – I think someday you [will] really appreciate your parents, or your brothers and sisters, or somebody, whoever.
-Even one person: if you really feel appreciation, if you really feel appreciated, at that time, of course that person is in front of you, but you can’t see the person in front of you.
-He or she must be alive in your heart.
+I think if you look at your friends, if you look at your parents...
+I think someday you [will] really appreciate your parents, or your brothers and sisters... or somebody, whoever.
+Even one person.
+If you really feel appreciation, [...] at that time, of course that person is in front of you, but you can’t see the person in front of you: he or she must be alive in your heart.
 So very naturally, a very deep appreciation appears.
 It’s kind of [like] spring water coming up.
 You cannot stop it.
 Then, very naturally, you really appreciate him or her.

-Well, someday.
-Someday you will experience like this.
+Well, some day, okay?
+Some day you will experience like this.

-Of course, you can appreciate somebody, you know, they’re always living somewhere, and then you can appreciate it.
-But that appreciation is not touching your heart.
-Very deep appreciation really touches your heart, and it’s coming up from your heart, wherever he or she lives, far from you or whatever... or [in] the other world.
+Of course, you can appreciate somebody, you know, they’re living somewhere and then you can appreciate it, but that appreciation is not touching your heart.
+Very deep appreciation really touches your heart, and it’s coming up from your heart – wherever he or she lives, far from you – or [in] the other world.
 It’s really [appreciation].

 So that’s why the second point of the ancient mirror is [that] you and I and all sentient beings are reflected in that mirror and [are] transparent, penetrated, and liberated, very naturally.
 Each single being is liberated by transparency.